gitlabhq/gitlabhq/doc/gitlab-geo/README.md

     * Ubuntu 16.04

 Note that CentOS 6 and 7.0 ship with an old version of OpenSSH that do not support a feature that Geo requires.
-See the [documentation on GitLab Geo SSH access](../administration/operations/fast_ssh_key_lookup.md) for more details.
+See the [documentation on Geo SSH access](../administration/operations/fast_ssh_key_lookup.md) for more details.

 ### LDAP